thecredibleway/thecredibleway-com/docs/faq/questions/does-the-bible-allow-slavery.md

 toward something better.

-And that *something better* is found in Jesus Christ, where every human being - is valued, cherished, and made one in Him.
+And that *something better* is found in Jesus Christ, where every human being - is valued, cherished and made one in Him.